 - Whether you have any particular concerns

-The bottom line: Is Annex Wealth Management right for you?
+Is Annex Wealth Management right for you?

 For those looking for a more personalized approach to long-term financial planning and wealth management, Annex Wealth Management may be a solid choice.
 The firm prides itself on offering individualized solutions, rather than menu-based options, and there is no minimum investment required, which makes the firm accessible to all levels of investors.
 Even if you don’t decide to pay for investment management, it’s still possible to get fee-based consultation services from the firm.

 However, it’s worth noting that the firm’s fees may be higher than average.
 Annex does not provide a fee schedule like many firms do, and while you know your fee will be capped at 1.50% for wealth management services, you won’t actually know your rate until you sit down with an advisor.
 Make sure you look around before you get started, as it’s a good idea to compare your options before making a decision about whether Annex Wealth Management is right for you.
+Be sure to research multiple firms to ensure you find the right advisor for you.